 Our guidebook says that the Komani ferry is “one of the world’s great boat trips, right up there with Norway’s Hurtigrut”.
 With a recommendation like that, you can’t possibly miss it, can you?

 Yet it looked for a while like we might have to do that.
 We’d been told various contrasting stories about what was happening – it’s running, but it’ll cost you €90 to take the van on; it’s not running at all; it’s running but pedestrian only – that we figured the only way to get the correct information was to just go to Komani and investigate.
 It’s not the handiest of ferries to get to, either.
 One end is about 40km of rough track away from the main road, and that’s the easy one.
-There’s a reason that the ferry’s the viable public transport for a wide area of the country – to get to the other end of the ferry’s route by what passes for a road is about 150km.
+There’s a reason that the ferry’s the viable public transport for a wide area of the country – to take what passes for a road to the other end of the ferry’s route is about 150km.

 The hill seemed, if anything, steeper as we cycled back up at 7.45am, not helped by managing to share the tunnel with several ancient and knackered Mercedes minibus taxis heading to meet the boat.
 The small dock, empty the previous evening, was a buzz of activity.
 Luggage was piled everywhere, and the taxis were joined by a much more modern (but similarly knackered) Chinese-made pickup loaded with several cows.